Save That Jel-Ring Mold! Why Tupperware May Be Going Away Forever

 To hype the new business model Tupperware developed hostess gifts, incentives and celebrations, which essentially started the craze of at-home sales parties.
 Unfortunately, by 1958, Tupper and Wise both left the company.
 Wise was fired by an all-male board for her management style and Tupper sold the company to Rexall Drug company for $16 million and moved away from it all eventually landing in Costa Rica.
 Despite this, the company grew in popularity over the next few decades.

 In the 2020s, however, the sizzle and sell of the brand was fading.
 Tupperware lost its edge due to more and more kitchen gadgets and more aesthetically pleasing dishware being offered.
-The brand did make a hot resurgence thanks to the popular Amazon Prime series The Marvelous Mrs. Maisel that saw Midge (Rachel Brosnahan) pitching the ware in a Season 4 episode.
-It even had a special 5 piece bowl release that sold out instantly but is back again in time for the final season of the show which drops on Amazon Prime April 15.
+The brand did make a hot resurgence thanks to the popular Amazon Prime series The Marvelous Mrs. Maisel which saw Midge (Rachel Brosnahan) pitching the ware in a Season 4 episode.
+It even had a special 5 piece bowl release that sold out instantly but came back again in time for the final season of the show.
 Clearly, everyone appreciates that Wonderlier Bowl!

 Tupperware Sees Financial Troubles